brain-labbb/Desktop_Mate/README.md

 # Desktop Mate

 An open-source, self-hostable desktop AI Agent that brings the power of AI directly to your local workspace.
+While Claude cowork is optimized for macOS and typically requires WSL for Windows users, this project offers native Windows support, eliminating the need for a Linux environment or extra setup.

 ## Features